awsdocs/aws-codedeploy-user-guide/doc_source/applications-create-lambda.md

 1. \(Optional\) In **Advanced**, configure any options you want to include in the deployment, such as Amazon SNS notification triggers, Amazon CloudWatch alarms, or automatic rollbacks\.

    For more information, see [Configure Advanced Options for a Deployment Group](deployment-groups-configure-advanced-options.md)\.

-1. In **Service role ARN**, choose an Amazon Resource Name \(ARN\) for a service role that trusts AWS CodeDeploy with, at minimum, the trust and permissions described in [Step 3: Create a Service Role for AWS CodeDeploy](getting-started-create-service-role.md)\.
-To get the service role ARN, see [Get the Service Role ARN \(Console\) ](getting-started-create-service-role.md#getting-started-get-service-role-console)\.

 1. Choose **Create deployment group**\.